seamplex/feenox/examples/laplace.markdown

 The Laplace equation can be used to model potential flow.
-For the particular case of a airfoil profile, the Dirichlet condition at the wing has to satisfy the Kutta condition.
+For the particular case of a airfoil profile, the Dirichlet condition at the wing has to satisfy the [Kutta condition].

 This example